 Reformed Campus Fellowship

 We meet each week on campus to study God’s word, pray, sing, eat, and enjoy time together.
 With the amount of responsibility on these cadet’s shoulders, RCF offers a place of rest from the rigors of Citadel life.
 We want our ministry to be a refuge where students can come and be themselves.
-By point students to the Gospel, we offer them peace and eternal rest with a Father who is always with them.
+By pointing students to the Gospel, we offer them peace and eternal rest with a Father who is always with them.

 Converge Student Ministries